heroiclabs/nakama-java/README.md

 To build the codebase you will need to install these dependencies:

-* Java Runtime Environment 1.7+
+* Java Runtime Environment 1.8+
-* Java Development Kit 1.7+
+* Java Development Kit 1.8+

-Invoke the Gradle Wrapper with `gradlew build` and Gradle will install your dependencies over the network for you prior to building.
+Invoke the Gradle Wrapper with `./gradlew build` and Gradle will install your dependencies over the network for you prior to building.

-You can also run `gradlew tasks` for a list of available build tasks.
+You can also run `./gradlew tasks` for a list of available build tasks.

 ### Protobuf Versions